 Vocal Coaching

-I do both, depending on what my students hire me for.
-I’ve taught voice lessons for adult beginners, and I’ve also prepared students for choir auditions, undergraduate and graduate admissions, and professional auditions.
-Coaching and collaborating on voice recitals is my “bread and butter.”
+I teach voice lessons for adults at all levels, and I’ve successfully prepared students for choir auditions, undergraduate and graduate admissions, and professional auditions.

 My students have successfully auditioned for: